What Are Proxy Servers And Why Use Them

 - in Personal use context: for example to use an anonymous connection or to bypass network ISP blocks

-In this article we are going to setup a proxy server with Raspberry Pi Zero W, but this procedure applies also to other Raspberry Pi models.
+In this article we are going to setup a proxy server with Raspberry Pi Zero W, but this procedure applies also to newer Raspberry Pi models.

 What We Need

-In this guide we are going to use default Raspbian Buster Lite as OS.
+In this guide we are going to use default Raspberry PI OS Lite as OS.
 Then we’ll install Squid (the most popular open source Proxy) and configure it.

 I’ll configure Squid to manage access for all clients on a 192.168.1.0/24 private network to internet.
 You will need to modify this network depending on your needs and networking configurations.

 Start from a fresh Raspberry PI OS Lite installation.